 1990: Pink Floyd’s The Wall was presented live at the site of the Berlin Wall, just north of Potsdamer Platz, to commemorate its fall eight months after its dismantling began.
 Roger Waters was joined by friends that included The Band, Van Morrison, Joni Mitchell, Bryan Adams, Paul Carrack, Sinead O’Connor, Marianne Faithfull, the Scorpions, Thomas Dolby, Cyndi Lauper, and others.
 A live album of the concert was released later that summer in August.

-1994: The Pretenders released the first single from their Last of the Independents album, “I’ll Stand by You,” in the US.
+1994: The Pretenders released “I’ll Stand by You,” the first single from their sixth studio album, Last of the Independents, in the US.

-2009: Matthew Sweet and Susanna Hoffs released their second collaborative album of covers, Under the Covers, Vol. 2.
+2009: Matthew Sweet and Susanna Hoffs released their second collaborative album of covers, Under the Covers, Vol. 2, which focuses on songs of the 1970s.

 Plas Johnson, jazz saxophonist who, as a member of session groups such as the Wrecking Crew, backed numerous artists including B.B.
 King, Johnny Otis, Peggy Lee, Nat King Cole, Frank Sinatra, the Beach Boys, Ricky Nelson, Marvin Gaye, the Supremes, and T-Bone Walker, was born in Donaldsonville, LA in 1931.